-- If the password (Challenge) is correct, the SRA Hotline will suspend the Certificate for a maximum period of 30 days, and inform the LuxTrust CRA of the event. - If password (Challenge) is incorrect, the SRA performs no change on the validity status of the Certificate but raises an "alarm" towards the CRA.
+- If the password (Challenge) is correct, the SRA Hotline will suspend the Certificate for the suspension period, and inform the LuxTrust CRA of the event. - If password (Challenge) is incorrect, the SRA performs no change on the validity status of the Certificate but raises an "alarm" towards the CRA.